RansadiDeAlwis/Breast-Cancer-Prediction/README.md

 ## Conclusion

 This project offeres a practical solution for classifying breast cancer tumor samples as malignant or benign using a basic neural network model.
 It includes data collection, preprocessing, data visualization, model training and model evaluation.
-This project can be further developed as en end-to-end project which predicts breast cancer risk using a web app.
+This project can be further developed as an end-to-end project which predicts breast cancer risk using a web app.

 ###